2nd Anti-Aircraft Brigade (United Kingdom): Order of Battle, September 1943

 Having spent December 1944 to March 1945 facing the German Winter Line, dispersed from XIII Corps to the Adriatic coast, with occasional AA engagements, the brigade came back fully under Eighth Army command as it broke through into the Po Plain.
-The brigade now had a medium artillery regiment and a composite heavy battery of 7.2-inch howitzers and 155mm guns under its command, and was expanded with units from 10th Indian Division to form 'Macforce' (named after Brig McIntyre).
+The brigade now had a medium artillery regiment and a composite heavy battery of 7.2-inch howitzers and 155 mm guns under its command, and was expanded with units from 10th Indian Division to form 'Macforce' (named after Brig McIntyre).
 Initially Macforce operated under 6th AGRA, then the brigade's AAOR began to operate as an AGRA in its own right and brigade signals took responsibility for a communication hub linking Fifth Army and IV US Corps to X Corps and Macforce.
 In April Macforce drove down Route 9 in pursuit of the retreating Axis forces, firing in support of the Friuli and Folgore Combat Groups of the Italian Co-belligerent Army.